matzhedman/project_2/README.md

 # TIC TAC TOE
 Classicals never grow old!
-This is the game TIC TAC TOE - a fun easy going, quite addictive, game for all ages.
+This is the game "TIC TAC TOE" - a fun easy going, quite addictive, game for all ages.
 Challenge a friend and find the right strategies to become the winner!
 Good luck!

 This game is built mainly on JavaScript.
 It's responsive and interactive.